Authorization: Access Control

 6. What should I learn next after understanding authorization?

-After mastering authorization, explore authentication mechanisms, RBAC implementation, JWT for authorization, and web security fundamentals for comprehensive access control.
+After mastering authorization, explore authentication mechanisms, RBAC implementation, JWT for authorization, web security fundamentals, and Policy as Code for comprehensive access control automation.

 Conclusion